-In May 2008, the SEA, the City of Pittsburgh, the County of Allegheny, and the Pittsburgh Water and Sewer Authority (PWSA) entered into an aggregated electricity procurement agreement with Duquesne Light Energy.
-This agreement stipulated that 10% of electricity purchased by the signatories should come from non-specific renewable sources2.
+In May 2008, the SEA, the City of Pittsburgh, the County of Allegheny, and PWSA entered into an aggregated electricity procurement agreement with Duquesne Light Energy.
+This agreement stipulated that 10% of electricity purchased through the agreement should come from non-specific renewable sources2.
 In May 2010, this fraction was increased to 15%.
 In November 2011, the agreement was altered further to specify the procurement of the 15% electricity from only Green-e certified sources.
-A new agreement with Duquesne Light Energy will begin in May 2013.
-Additional details will be provided in the 2013 Green Report.
+Green-e certification is a nationally recognized program to help consumers identify green electricity products that have undergone an independent, third-party certification.
+A new agreement with Duquesne Light Energy began in June 2013 and expires in May 2016.
+This agreement provides for the procurement of 25% electricity from Green-e certified sources.